Video Game Addiction

 It can be tough to determine when playing video games becomes an addiction because there’s no clear definition of how much time is too much time spent gaming.

-However, when it comes down to it, if your gaming habits are negatively affecting your relationships (or making you skip out on responsibilities to play), then you need to seek professional help.
+However, if your gaming habits negatively affect your relationships (or make you skip out on responsibilities to play), you need to seek professional help.

 How are Video Games Addictive?

-Video games are addictive because they are designed to be.
+Video games are addictive because that’s how they are designed.

 The games are carefully crafted to keep you playing for as long as possible.
 They’re fun but also challenging enough to make you want to keep trying until you succeed.
 And when you succeed, a sense of satisfaction makes you want to keep playing.